With ‘extremely high’ expectations in 2023, White Sox quickly put to test

 Hahn said the Sox’ expectations for 2023 are “extremely high.”

 “We know what this team is capable of doing,” he said.
 “We know we have something to prove.
-Last year perhaps coming off the division championship and a couple of playoff appearances in a row, there maybe was a thought that if you just throw the bats and balls out there, we’ll still win this division.
-Now there’s a bunch of guys in there with chips on their shoulder.”
+Last year . . . maybe [there] was a thought that if you just throw the bats and balls out there, we’ll still win this division.
+Now there’s a bunch of guys in there with chips on their shoulders.”

-Reinsdorf and the front office did not, however, have a desire to bring back Jose Abreu, who became a free agent and at age 36 signed with the Astros for three years, $58 million.
+Reinsdorf and the front office did not, however, have a desire to bring back Jose Abreu, who, at 36, signed with the Astros for three years and $58 million.

 “It’s like seeing Jordan in a Wizards uniform,” Hahn said.
 “It still looks weird to me to this day.”

 The page has been turned.
-The everyday lineup had minor injury concerns late in camp with first baseman Andrew Vaughn, Abreu’s replacement, and third baseman Yoan Moncada having low back issues but they are ready for the opener.
+The lineup had minor injury concerns late in camp with first baseman Andrew Vaughn, Abreu’s replacement, and third baseman Yoan Moncada having lower-back issues.
+But they are ready.

-Dylan Cease, second in Cy Young voting, takes the ball for the Sox against lefty Framber Valdez (fifth in voting), whose handedness probably delays the anticipated starting debut of rookie right fielder Oscar Colas, but only for a day.
+Dylan Cease, second in Cy Young voting, pitches against Houston’s Framber Valdez (fifth in voting), whose left-handedness probably delays the anticipated starting debut of rookie right fielder Oscar Colas for a day.